 Methanation: In the process of methanation, hydrogen is combined with carbon dioxide and transformed into methane.
-For the catalytic methanation method, a metallic catalyser is needed.
-Alternatively, biological methanation, employing microorganisms, can also be used as methanation method.
+For the catalytic methanation method a catalyzer is needed.
+Alternatively, biological methanation, employing micro-organisms can also be used as methanation method.

-Methane: A colourless, flammable, odourless gas which is the major component of natural gas and an important source of hydrogen in various industrial processes.
+Methane: A colorless, flammable, odorless gas which is the major component of natural gas and an important source of hydrogen in various industrial processes.

 Power-to-Gas (PtG): Power-to-gas denominates the transformation of renewable energy through electrolysis into hydrogen or, combined with a further step, to methane.
 Power-to-gas technology can produce ultrapure hydrogen without CO2 emissions if the electrical energy comes from a renewable energy source.
 Green methane can be generated by combining green hydrogen with CO2.
 Globally, there are more than sufficient natural solar and wind resources to produce all the hydrogen needed for industry and transport.
-Additionally, when transformed into methane, electricity from wind and solar power plants can be stored in large amounts.
+Additionally, when transformed into hydrogen, electricity from wind and solar power plants can be stored in large amounts.